mmistakes/made-mistakes-jekyll/src/_posts/articles/2012-03-19-going-static.md

 Back when I still had a website powered by Wordpress, I toyed with the idea of designing art directed blog posts.
 Essentially posts that deviated from the blog's theme and became something unique based on the posts content.
 Think of the editorial design work done in print magazines and you'll get the idea.

 To achieve this you could install any number of art direction [Wordpress plugins](http://wordpress.org/extend/plugins/art-direction/) to include custom CSS styles into a post's layout overriding the defaults.
-If you ask me, using [Liquid If statement](http://wiki.shopify.com/UsingLiquid#If_.2F_Else_.2F_Unless) tags in a templates seems less hacky and way more customizable.
+If you ask me, using [Liquid flow tags](https://help.shopify.com/themes/liquid/tags/control-flow-tags) in a templates seems less hacky and way more customizable.
 Loading custom CSS for specific pages becomes an almost trivial exercise once you wrap your head around Liquid and YAML.

 ### Less is More